linroger/FinanceCompendium/II. Economics/International/International Economics/Part 8 - Applications and Policy Issues/Chapter 22 - Topics in International Macroeconomics.md

 When compared with other countries, a country experiencing an increase in productivity will see wages and incomes rise and will see its real exchange rate appreciate, meaning that its price level will rise.<sup>4</sup>

-# Overvaluations, Undervaluations, and Productivity Growth: Forecasting Implications for Real and Nominal Exchange Rates
+## Overvaluations, Undervaluations, and Productivity Growth: Forecasting Implications for Real and Nominal Exchange Rates

 The Balassa-Samuelson model makes a firm prediction that is supported strongly by evidence: price levels are higher in rich countries.
 The scatterplot in Figure 22-2, panel (b), showed this fact, and we zoom in to examine a part of it in Figure 22-3.

-In such a figure, a point on the line of best fit is the predicted equilibrium real exchange rate  $ \tilde{q} $ of the Balassa-Samuelson model.
-Figure 22-3 plots the U.S. real exchange rate against each foreign country—it shows foreign dollar prices $ EP^{*} $ relative to U.S. prices $ P $.
-So an increase on the vertical axis is a rise in the relative price of foreign goods: it is a U.S. real depreciation, or a foreign real appreciation.
-The actual data do not sit precisely on the line of best fit.
-That is, the observed real exchange rate $ q $ may differ from its equilibrium value $ \tilde{q} $ .

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-12-07/87ac7c88-4759-4566-9a91-062430ca92dd/0dc96024c7bbad9a55b876dd132dbf3fc87bd8649edcaa3c9ca6705d989498e5.jpg)
-FIGURE 22-3
+## Figure 22-3

 Predicted Real Exchange Rate Adjustments in Emerging Markets The scatterplot shows national price levels and GDP per person relative to the United States for the year 2000, as in Figure 22-2(b).
 The Balassa-Samuelson model would predict convergence to equilibrium in all cases (arrows 1, 3, 4).
 In relatively fast-growing countries, this would be augmented by trend real appreciation (arrows 2 and 5).
 Thus, real appreciations were expected for the Chinese yuan and the Slovak koruna, and a real depreciation for the Argentine peso.